nithinsanjey/pos-jsp/README.md

 * Generate bills

 ### Technology
-Java 8, JSP, Bootstrap
+* Java 8, JSP, Bootstrap
-Mysql database - refer wiki page for database creation s
+* Mysql database - refer wiki page for database creation s

-Developed using eclipse

 ### Dependancy jar files:
 This project does not use any build tools so we have to add the following jar dependancies to our project manually,